I've partnered with my friends at OhioPork.org to create this delicious recipe and blog post for you. All opinions are my own.

 To finely chop ham, it works best to use a food processor.
 If you don't have one, you can chop the ham as finely as possible with a knife.

-Drain the sauerkraut well and reserve the juice to use in the recipe.
+Drain the sauerkraut well and reserve as much liquid as you can to use in the recipe.

-In a large skillet, over med/high heat, melt the butter and add onion.
+In a large nonstick skillet, over medium-high heat, melt the butter then add onion.
 Cook until onion begins to brown.

 Add in ham, garlic powder, and flour.
-Cook for one minute stirring constantly.
+Cook the ham mixture for one minute stirring constantly.

-When sauerkraut/ham mixture is cold, it should hold it's shape when pressed together.
-Form the mixture into 1" balls.
+When sauerkraut and ham mixture is cold, it should hold it's shape when pressed together.
+Form the mixture into 1-inch balls.
 Use a small cookie scoop to keep the balls consistent, if you like.

-Once all the balls are formed, pop in the refrigerator for about 10 minutes while you get breading station ready.
+Once all the balls are formed and placed on a baking sheet, pop in the refrigerator for about 10 minutes while you get dredging station ready.

-Set up breading station.
-Bread the sauerkraut balls by rolling in flour, then egg mixture, then seasoned bread crumbs.
+Set up breading station by placing flour, beaten eggs, and seasoned bread crumbs each in a shallow bowl.
+Roll balls in flour, then egg mixture, then seasoned bread crumbs.

-Fry sauerkraut balls with your preferred method until golden brown.
-Serve warm with the reserved dipping sauce.
+"Fry" sauerkraut balls with your preferred method (frying pan with oil, oven, or air fryer) in single layer until golden brown.
+Serve warm with dipping sauce.
+These sauerkraut balls are also good at room temperature.

 More pork appetizers you might enjoy!